All posts

 Integration with accounting softwareXero, QuickBooks, FreshBooksXero, QuickBooks, many others

-The FDIC gap is the most discussed, but for a single-member LLC with under $250,000 in the account, the practical difference depends on your risk tolerance.
+The FDIC gap gets the most attention, but honestly, for a single-member LLC with under $250,000 in the account, the practical difference is small.
 Wise safeguards funds at regulated partner banks.
-If Wise itself became insolvent, the safeguarded funds would be returned to account holders.
-This is different from FDIC insurance, which covers bank insolvency.
-Neither scenario is likely, but they are structurally distinct.
+If Wise became insolvent, those safeguarded funds get returned to account holders.
+That's different from FDIC insurance (which covers bank insolvency up to $250,000 per depositor), but neither scenario is likely.
+The account freeze diagnostic maps how these gaps compound when you rely on a single account.

-The more immediate gap is Fedwire.
-Some US companies and government agencies send payments via Fedwire rather than ACH.
-Wise's US account details are designed for ACH.
-Fedwire transfers to Wise account details may fail or be returned.
-If you have a client or vendor that sends via Fedwire, you need a US bank account that natively supports incoming wires.
+The more immediate problem is Fedwire.
+Some US companies and government agencies send payments via wire, not ACH.
+Wise is built for ACH.
+Wire transfers to Wise account details can fail or bounce back.
+If even one of your clients pays by wire, you need a real US bank account.

 ๐Ÿ“Š